Restoration of Order in Ireland Act 1920

 The Restoration of Order in Ireland Act 1920 (10 & 11 Geo.
-5 c.
-31) was an Act of the Parliament of the United Kingdom passed on 9 August 1920 to address the collapse of the British civilian administration in Ireland during the Irish War of Independence.
+5. c.
+31) was an act of the Parliament of the United Kingdom passed on 9 August 1920 to address the collapse of the British civilian administration in Ireland during the Irish War of Independence.

-In effect a special extension of the Defence of the Realm Acts, the aim of the Act was to increase convictions of nationalist rebels while averting the need to declare martial law.
-Following a guillotine motion, royal assent was received on 13 August.
-Under Section 3(6) of the Act military authorities were empowered to jail any Irish person without charge or trial.
-Secret courts martials were established and lawyers (appointed by Crown agents) could be present only if the death penalty was involved.
+In effect a special extension of the Defence of the Realm Acts, the aim of the act was to increase convictions of nationalist rebels while averting the need to declare martial law.
+Following a guillotine motion, royal assent was received on 9 August.
+Under Section 3(6) of the act military authorities were empowered to jail any Irish person without charge or trial (see Internment).
+Secret courts-martial were established and lawyers (appointed by Crown agents) could be present only if the death penalty was involved.
 Inquests of military or police actions were banned.